-Doctors find Medical Cannabis Effective for Cancer, Pain, and many other Conditions but News Downplays the Results.
+Dr's find Medical Cannabis Effective for Cancer, Pain, and many other Conditions.
+Results Downplayed.

 The Ohio Medical Marijuana Control Program published an annual report with results of physicians who recommend Medical Cannabis.
 648, that’s the number of Ohio physicians actively certified for the program.
 The program permits 25 medical conditions that qualify for Cannabis treatment in Ohio.
 One of the key questions of from the report asks physicians, “How satisfied are you with the effectiveness of medical marijuana in treating your patients with the qualifying conditions”.
 The Physicians were asked to rate each condition with “Satisfied”, “Neutral”, “Dissatisfied”, “Other”, and “Not Applicable”